ModelTC/United-Perception/docs/source/English/tasks/tasks/bignas.rst

                     student:
                         mimic_name: ['neck.p6_conv.conv']
                 teacher0: {} # If the teacher model is supnet, give {} here.
 You can also customize the teacher model.
 Please refer to the up/distill section for specific usage
-            latency: # If you need to measure the speed of the subnet, you need to fill in the following information
-                hardware1:
-                    hardware_name: T4
-                    backend_name: cuda11.0-trt7.1
-                    data_type: int8
-                    batch_size: 8
-                    test_latency: True
             subnet: # Do not add this field when training supnet.
 This field is only required when evaluating, finetune, sample flops & acc
                 calib_bn: True
                 image_size: [1, 3, 768, 1344]